petercorke/simple-threads-coder/README.md

 Future development possibilities include:

-1. Thread priority.
+1. Thread priority
-2. Handling globals.
+2. Handling globals
-3. Passing more complex arguments to threads, eg. structs.
+3. Passing more complex arguments to threads, eg. structs
-4. Add condition variables as an additional synchronization mechanism.
+4. Add condition variables as an additional synchronization mechanism
-5. Cancelation points.
+5. Support thread cancelation points
+6. Support thread exit, and getting that return value to the output of `thread_join`
-6. Deallocate semaphores and mutexes.
+7. Deallocate semaphores and mutexes
-7. Log file redirection to a file or system logger.
+7. Log file redirection to a file or a system logger
-8. Log file format
+8. Specify log file format
+9. Function to control error action, exit or carry on.
+10. Bound checking on all passed parameters, create/use an ASSERT macro
+11. Turn off warnings about infinite loops
+12. Put multiple thread definitions in the one file
+13. Wrap a simple comms channel using JSON over TCP/IP.
+14. Provide integration with a local webserver, have web CGI scripts interact with STL threads.
+A bit like Flask for Python.

+Some of these likely bang up against limitations in MATLAB Coder and will not be achievable, eg. JSON functions do not (yet) support code generation.

+---
+Created using Sublime3 with awesome packages `MarkdownEditing`, `MarkdownPreview` and `Livereload` for WYSIWYG markdown editing.